 - Hashtag and Tagged feeds.
 (Pro)

-The easy-to-use plugin is simple to configure and completely responsive on any device, although the responsiveness options are somewhat limited.
-It allows you to display feeds from any non-private Instagram account in customizable and beautifully designed clean displays.
-You can set up multiple feeds to be displayed on any post or page using a shortcode or the handy block found directly in your block editor – no coding required.
+The plugin is simple to configure and responsive on any device, although the responsiveness options are somewhat limited.
+It allows you to display feeds from any non-private Instagram account in customizable displays.
+You can set up multiple feeds to be displayed on any post or page using a shortcode or the block found in your block editor – no coding required.

-The free version comes with a lot of customization options to help you display your photos the way you want them.
+The free version comes with a number of customization options to help you display your photos the way you want them.
 You can add a header to your feed and sort your photos chronologically or in random order.
-The plugin also features the “Load More” option and “Follow on Instagram” button which will surely contribute to more followers.
+The plugin also features the “Load More” option and “Follow on Instagram” button as we saw in Spotlight above.

 The Pro version gives you the option to display posts by hashtag and display photos and videos in a popup lightbox.
 Additional appearance options include carousel, masonry, and highlight layouts.
 For further social proof, the Pro version also allows you to display the comments and likes for every photo in your feed.
-If you’re interested in moderating your feed, then we definitely recommend that you invest in the Pro version.
-It allows you to block posts by certain users and filter by hashtag or word.
-You can now also create shoppable Instagram feeds by using the links already present in your Instagram posts’ captions.
+If you’re interested in moderating your feed, Smash Balloon has the option to do that from the front-end of your website.
+It allows you to block posts by certain users and filter by hashtag or word, and you can also create shoppable Instagram feeds by using the links already present in your Instagram posts’ captions.

 - Multiple feeds.